GEUS-Glaciology-and-Climate/pypromice/docs/guide_developer.rst

 Creating a pull request
 -----------------------

-To contribute your changes to pypromice, you need to make a pull request from your forked development branch to pypromice's main branch.
-Before doing so, retrieve the most recent version of the main repository to keep this branch up to date with pypromice's main branch.
+To contribute your changes to pypromice, you need to make a pull request from your forked development branch to pypromice's develop branch.
+The develop branch is our staging for operational testing before it is deployed to our live processing in the main branch.
+Before doing so, retrieve the most recent version to keep your branch up to date with pypromice's develop branch.

 .. code:: console

 	$ git fetch
-	$ git merge upstream/main
+	$ git merge upstream/develop

 And then open a pull request as documented `here <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork>`_.
 Make sure to include the following in your pull request description: